0xsequence/trails-contracts/docs/TrailsEntrypointV2.md

 ## Overview

-TrailsEntrypointV2 is a revolutionary single entrypoint contract that enables 1-click crypto transactions by accepting intents through ETH/ERC20 transfers with calldata suffixes.
-It implements a commit-prove pattern that eliminates the traditional approve step, inspired by Relay's suffix pattern and Klaster's transaction validation approach.
+TrailsEntrypointV2 is a revolutionary single entrypoint contract that enables truly 1-click crypto transactions through a unique reversed flow: users make transfers first with intent data, then relayers detect and commit these intents.
+This eliminates all user complexity - no approvals, no intent management, just a single transfer.
+The system monitors user transfers and handles all backend complexity through relayers.
+Inspired by Relay's suffix pattern and Klaster's transaction validation approach.

 ## Architecture